sarahgepigon/geo-photos-map/readme.md

 ## 🖼️ Current Limitations

 - ⚠️ UI has no user instructions or legend.
-- Zoomed in on NYC.
+- ⚠️ Zoomed in on NYC.
 To change to zoom out so it dynamicalliy shows the map zoomed out enough to show all markers.
+- ⚠️ Placeholder photos from Wikipedia.

 ---